maxinimus/img2beat/README.md

 This is a Python script that allows you to turn your image into a background beat using AI.
 This is done by converting the image to text, then using that text to generate a description of a beat that would fit the image.
 That beat is then created using an AI model and output as a sound file.

+## Explanation

+This script uses several AI models to convert an image into sound.
+The image is first converted into text using huggingface's image-to-text pipeline.
+That text is then fed into either Langchain's LLMChain or the poe API to generate a description of a beat that would fit the image.
+That beat description is then converted into sound using audiocraft's MusicGen model.

 ## Requirements

 - Python 3.6+